WCSCourses/ScientificCommunities/01-is-a-cop-right-for-you.md

 ### Our synthesis

 The diagnostic questions and "CoP test" on this page are original tools developed for this guide.
-They are intended to help scientific practitioners assess whether a Community of Practice is an appropriate approach; they are not reproduced from a CSCCE course activity.
+They are intended to help scientific practitioners assess whether a Community of Practice is an appropriate approach.

 ---